mihe/tsu/README.md

 The most important part here, outside of the port number, is `sourceMaps` and `sourceMapPathOverrides`.
 Without these you won't be able to set breakpoints in your TypeScript files.

+Now you should be able to attach the debugger as soon as the editor is up and running.

 ### Node.js packages

 If you want to add a package like [Lodash][lds] to your project, you need to take the following steps:

-First off, add the following reimport exclusions (as seen above):
+First off, add the following files to be excluded from the content monitoring [(as described above)](#content-monitoring):

 - `Scripts/node_modules/*`
 - `Scripts/package.json`